BlackTurtle123/terraform-cloudatcost/README.md

   "os"="26",
   "datacenter"="Developer-DC-2",
   "runmode"="nOrmal"
-  //Without terraform makes those at the same time
+  //Without depends terraform makes those at the same time
   //This making it impossible for the API to know which is which server depends_on = ["cloudatcost_machine.servera"]
 }